Top-H Decoding: Adapting the Creativity and Coherence with Bounded Entropy in Text Generation: Proofs of Theorems

 \subsubsection{Complexity consequence}

-\begin{theorem} The decision variant \textsc{ECME} is \textup{\textbf{NP\,–complete}}, and the corresponding optimization problem \textsc{ECMM} is \textup{\textbf{NP\,–hard}}. \end{theorem}
+\begin{theorem} The decision variant \textsc{ECME} is \textup{\textbf{NP–complete}}, and the corresponding optimization problem \textsc{ECMM} is \textup{\textbf{NP–hard}}. \end{theorem}

-\begin{proof} \textbf{Membership in $\mathsf{NP}$.} Given a candidate subset $S$, we can verify both constraints in polynomial time.
+\begin{proof} \textbf{Membership in NP} Given a candidate subset $S$, we can verify both constraints in polynomial time.
 For the mass we simply add the $p_i$'s.
 For the entropy, we approximate each $\ln$ to $O(\log K)$ bits; the required precision is well below the separating gap $\gamma_K - 0.0666\,\theta_K = \Theta(K^{-2})$, so rounding cannot flip the inequality.
-Classical results on transcendental evaluation on a unit\,–cost RAM (see, e.g., Brent\,–Zimmermann \emph{Modern Computer Arithmetic}, §1.3) show that such an approximation takes $\tilde O((\log K)^2)$ time—polynomial in the input size.
+Classical results on transcendental evaluation on a unit–cost RAM \citep{brent2010modern} show that such an approximation takes $\tilde O((\log K)^2)$ time—polynomial in the input size.
 Hence the verifier runs in polynomial time.